navreme/WPBadgerAutomate/README.md

 ##Initiated and sponzored by##

-Jakub Štogr (Navreme Boheme) - www.navreme.cz - stogr@navreme.cz
+Jakub Štogr (Navreme Boheme) - www.navreme.cz
  for the purpose of DisCo 2013 international conference - www.disconference.eu and www.BadgeBridge.net

 ##Tech doc##